 It Appears that Apple is aware of this problem and have categorized it as a “CP37” issue.
 They are currently working to resolve the issue via software changes.
 If you are an iPhone X user experiencing this issue, you should make sure to keep your iOS updated with every new release.

 One of the workarounds when facing this problem is to put your device into silent/vibrate mode.
 When you do this, for some reason the delay issue is gone.
 Hardly a real workaround!
-We hope that the iOS 11.3 will address this along with other bug fixes.
+We hope that the next iOS release addresses this along with other bug fixes.

 Delay Issue Appears to be Sorted Out

 We tested an affected device with the delay issue as described above.
-In our tests with iOS 11.3 Beta 3, it appears that the issue has been resolved.
+In our tests with iOS 11.3/11.4, it appears that the issue has been resolved.
 We no longer see a delay in incoming calls on the iPhone X. This update is a step in the right direction and shows that Apple is listening to user feedback and actively working to tackle customer issues with speed.

 If you have tried the ten steps above and could not fix the call sound issue on your iPhone X or iPhone 8, you are looking to make the trip to the closest Apple store and have the genius support look at your iPhone.
 You can make online appointments with Apple support to make the support process more comfortable and convenient.